rollbar/docs/guides/filter-foreign-languages.md

 While Rollbar can't translate error messages into your preferred language, it is possible to group errors by language so that you have fewer items to manage.

-Here are a few [custom grouping](/docs/custom-grouping/) recipes to match messages based on language:
+Here are a few [custom grouping](/docs/custom-grouping/) recipes to match errors based on browser language:

 ## One supported language